-· Gen Ed Arts
+Gen Ed Arts

-Prerequisite: ENGL 70 OR Prerequisites or Corequisites: ENGL 75 or (ESOL 72 and ESOL 73) (formerly AR 106)
+Prerequisite: ENGL 70 or (ESOL 70 and ESOL 71) OR Prerequisites or Co-requisites: ENGL 75 or ESOL 100 (formerly AR 106)

 Introduces the development of observational skills and rendering techniques through the use of still life and other subject matter.
 Develops an understanding of the elements of composition and arts vocabulary.
 These skills will be used to assess works of art.
 Students will work primarily in black and white, though color pastels may be explored.
 Students must furnish supplies.